davidgiga1993/mixing-station-docs/docs/channel-links.md

 An example use case would be to adjust the gain of all drum channels by a certain amount - for example when the drummer suddenly plays louder than during soundcheck.

-You can access this feature via the chain icon in the top menu of any channel view
+You can access this feature via the chain icon in the top menu of any channel view as shown below.

 ![quick-gang](img/chlinks/quickgang.png)